Bosonic and fermionic statistics in nonperturbative quantum gravity: Introduction

 In the canonical formalism for the dynamics of the gravitational field \cite{Arnowitt:1962hi}, diffeomorphism invariance is encoded in a set of constraints.
 In a nonperturbative approach to canonical quantum gravity based on the Dirac formalism \cite{dirac1967,Hanson:1976cn}, these must be promoted to restrictions in the allowed states of the quantized theory.
-In this letter, we analyze the consequences of such restrictions to the quantum states of the geometry in the context of loop quantum gravity (LQG) \cite{ashtekar2004background,rovelli2004quantum,thiemann2008modern,rovelli2015}.
+In this letter, we analyze the consequences of such restrictions to the quantum states of the geometry in the context of loop quantum gravity (LQG) \cite{ashtekar2004background,rovelli2004quantum,thiemann2008modern,Rovelli:2011eq,rovelli2015}.
 We find that the statistics of local excitations of the gravitational field is related to spin variables describing the state of the geometry in the spin-network representation, but the system is not necessarily bosonic, as one could expect for the gravitational field, usually described by a metric tensor field.
-Instead, by implementing invariance under active diffeomorphisms, we show that a fermionic or bosonic behavior can emerge, dependending on the graph and spin configuration in the spin-network representation.
+Instead, by implementing invariance under active permutations, we show that bosonic, fermionic or mixed statistics can emerge, depending on the graph and spin configuration.